Bridge Loans Guide 2022CASAPLORERTrusted & Transparent

 There are certain cases where the use of a bridge loan can be extremely helpful.

-- Location: If you are in a seller’s market and they do not accept sale contingent offers, you will be required to get a bridge loan.
+- Market Condition: If you are in a seller’s market and they do not accept sale contingent offers, you might have to get a bridge loan to close the deal.

 - Timing: You have found the new home you want to buy but have not been able to receive the funds from the sale of your existing home.
 Rather than losing the buying opportunity, you can use a bridge loan to provide liquidity during the transitionary period.